Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Results

-Replacing self-consistency with a simple heuristic based on known a priori difficulty labels yields different cost-accuracy tradeoffs.
-Using Student (IC + Cascade) for difficulty-1 and difficulty-2 tasks and Teacher for difficulty-3 tasks achieves \textbf{0.78 accuracy at 71\% of teacher cost}—recovering 94\% of teacher accuracy with a 29\% cost reduction.
-This represents a different point on the Pareto frontier: compared to our automatic self-consistency cascade (0.66 accuracy at 29\% cost), oracle routing trades 2.4$\times$ higher cost for 12 percentage points of accuracy.
-Practitioners with access to task difficulty metadata can navigate the cost-accuracy frontier by combining our in-context distillation with domain-specific routing heuristics when maximizing accuracy outweighs deployment simplicity.
+Practitioners with difficulty metadata can achieve different cost-accuracy tradeoffs.
+Using Student (IC + Cascade) for difficulty-1 and difficulty-2 while routing all difficulty-3 tasks to Teacher achieves 0.78 accuracy at 71\% of teacher cost—recovering 94\% of teacher accuracy with 29\% cost reduction.
+This represents a different operating point: compared to our automatic cascade (0.66 accuracy at 29\% cost), difficulty-based routing trades 2.4$\times$ higher cost for 12 percentage points of accuracy.
+When task difficulty signals are available and maximizing accuracy is critical, combining in-context distillation with domain-specific routing can shift the cost-accuracy tradeoff, though it sacrifices the deployment simplicity of purely automatic approaches.